larntz/lemmy-directory/content/community/lemmy.burger.rodeo/selfhosted.md

 ---
 title: "Self Hosted"
 name: "selfhosted"
-description: "A place to discuss anything Selfhosting.### Rules- Follow Burggit Rules- On-Topic: Make sure your topic is related to selfhosting.- Don’t post one-liner posts with no media (if applicable), troll attempts, or upvotes farming attempts.- Please use the appropriate title.
-This means when posting, use something like [Service name] post title.
-Or a good descriptive title like that.Rules will be expanded if need be.*This is a revival of the selfhosted community on Burggit.
+description: "A place to discuss anything Selfhosting.### Rules- Follow Burggit Rules- On-Topic: Make sure your topic is related to selfhosting.- Don’t post one-liner posts with no media (if applicable), troll attempts, or upvotes farming attempts.Rules will be expanded if need be.*This is a revival of the selfhosted community on Burggit.
 The original community was deleted by its owner.*"
 type: community
-date: "2023-06-16 22:56:29"
+date: "2023-06-19 11:35:30"
 draft: false
 nsfw: false
 actor_id: "https://burggit.moe/c/selfhosted"
 host: lemmy.burger.rodeo
 lastmod: "{[ .Updated }}"
-subscribers: 3
+subscribers: 13
-posts: 3
+posts: 5
-comments: 3
+comments: 10
-weight: 3
+weight: 5
-dau: 2
+dau: 3
-wau: 2
+wau: 7
-mau: 2
+mau: 7
 instances:
 - "lemmy_burger_rodeo"
 tags: